 Excessive calorie consumption, of the wrong types of food, coupled with little physical activity (and of course, your genetics) is what contributes to elevated body fat levels.

-Again, fat intake can account for 20-40% of your total caloric intake depending on your body-weight and goals.
-This means that you can consume anywhere from 50-120g per day with majority of this intake coming from unsaturated sources.
+This means that you can consume anywhere from 50-120g per day with the majority of this intake coming from unsaturated sources.

 Carbohydrates are the least important macronutrient of the three.
 They serve as the primary source of energy for your brain, and they are used to maintain glucose levels in your bloodstream.

-While I do not recommend this approach, many elite level athletes have successfully used ketosis to achieve high levels of performance.
+While I do not necessarily recommend this approach, many elite level athletes have successfully used ketosis to achieve high levels of performance.

-If eaten in excess, your body will store carbohydrates first as glycogen, and then ultimately as fat.
+If eaten in excess your body will store carbohydrates first as glycogen, and then ultimately as fat.

 In other words, they are simple sugars that raise your blood glucose rapidly, leading to large fluctuations in insulin levels.
-Excessive consumption of high glycemic foods have been linked to development of Type II Diabetes Mellitus.
+Excessive consumption of high glycemic foods has been linked to the development of Type II Diabetes Mellitus and metabolic syndrome.

 Examples of high glycemic carbs include white bread, regular pasta, white rice, and baked goods such as cakes and cookies.